zenvia/zenvia-openapi-spec/spec/tags/flow-report.md

-Report to show datas about sessions in a period, it can be filtered by flow, dispatch and session.
+Report to provide current state of sessions (executions) of flows in a period.
+These states contain session variables and their current value.
+The report can be filtered by flow, dispatch or session.